hrishioa/rakis/README.md

 # Novel contributions

 * **Open-source from day one**
   - There is no hidden code, or 'coming soon'.
 Every line of code executed on the network is here, and all the blockchain contracts that will serve as the eventual interface to the Rakis network [are here](https://github.com/hrishioa/rakis/tree/master/chain-contracts/evm).
-[Lumentis](https://github.com/hrishioa/lumentis) has helped us put together detailed documentation which you can find [here](https://rakis-docs.vercel.app).
+[Lumentis](https://github.com/hrishioa/lumentis) and [Julian](https://twitter.com/Degen_Julian) have helped us to put together detailed documentation [which you can find here](https://rakis-docs.vercel.app).

 * **Functional from day one**
   -  All of the fundamental primitives needed for a decentralized network - from inferencing, embedding, consensus mechanisms to the peer-to-peer type specs, is here.
 To what extent it will remain so under load, we don't know - and it's what we hope to find out with the stability test.